 When I first saw apartment 1R it was midway in a birthing process called “reconstruction.”
 A friend lived on the third floor, and informed me it would be coming to market.

-I had scouted dozens of apartments: This kitchen too grimy, that street too creepy, a few taken while I was on the train to see them—all part of the laborious lotto called renting in New York City.
+I had scouted dozens already: This kitchen too grimy, that street too creepy, a few taken while I was on the train to see them.

 My bones were aching for a home in a primal way I could not quite articulate.
 Moving was starting to feel like a seasonal migration, and I a species insufficiently evolved for the trek.